mozilla-platform-ops/snakepit_puppet/README.md

 - puppet
   - set slurm uid/gids that work in prod
+  - configure NFS mount points
+  - future: manage users on the hosts
+- figure out how to make bolt apply the worker_post role, test it
 - package configuration code
   - Test updating instances... will running the install script just work?
     - i.e. start with 11-4 and upgrade to 11-5